gsquire/sendgrid-rs/README.md

 try to help as quickly as I can.
 If you would like to contribute, contact me as well.

+# Mentions
+Thanks to @meehow for his contributions to improve the library.

 # License
 MIT